 13 Captivating Spots Around The World To Seek The Fallen Kingdom

-I loved Jurassic World’s Fallen Kingdom and I was always a huge Jurassic Park fan.
+While I loved Jurassic World’s Fallen Kingdom my favorites will always be the Jurassic Park films.
 I collected and enjoyed playing with dinosaurs since I was five and could barely wait for a new movie to come out that featured them.
 I remember laughing my ass off while watching Theodore Rex.
 Although I was seven at the time when it came out I still think of that movie fondly as well.

 If you’re like me it’s never enough of dinosaur vibes, lush jungles, and you love to discover new destinations in nature that will give you the feeling of finding a lost world.
 Well, I have exciting news for you!
 You can go beyond Dinosaur toys and movies.